Apidcloud/RecorderTest/README.md

 ## Setup
 ### Build
-The first step is to build the project to the desired standalone target.
+The first step is to build the project to the desired target.
 You can either do it manually through the Editor (**File > Build Settings > Build**), or through cli, as described in the subsections below.

-In case you opt for the cli, the resulting file will inside, an automatically created, `Build` folder. **Don't forget to `cd` to the project folder first.**
+To make it easier to access, in **standalone** scenarios, in case you opt for the cli, the resulting file will be saved to an automatically created `Build` folder. **Don't forget to `cd` to the project folder first.**

+In the **WebGl** build, however, the textures are saved into the persistent path, which is an **IndexedDB**.

+#### WebGL
+`<unity-executable-or-app-path> -quit -batchmode -projectPath ./ -executeMethod BuildHelper.BuildWeb -logFile buildLog.txt`

 #### Windows x64
 `"C:\Program Files\Unity\Editor\Unity.exe” -quit -batchmode -projectPath ./ -executeMethod BuildHelper.BuildWin64 -logFile buildLog.txt`